I nursed and pumped breast milk until my son was over 18 months, so I've come up with some amazing time saving hacks for pumping.

 #1 time saving tip for pumping

-That’s right.
-The whole part that gets screwed onto a bottle can go in the zip lock bag.
+That's right.
+The whole breast shield that gets screwed onto a bottle can go in the zip lock bag.
 No need to disassemble it.
-Don’t even rinse it.
+Don't even rinse it.
 Just put it right into a zip lock bag after pumping.

-You can reuse that same one zip-lock bag for those days.
-You can use a washable reusable zip lock bag if you want to be a little more environmentally friendly.
+And the great part is that you can keep using that same zip-lock bag for days.
+(You can use a washable reusable zip lock bag if you want to be a little more environmentally friendly.)